gogs/gogs/docs/Quick_Start.md

 Suppose you want to remove package `github.com/GPMGoTest/install_test2/subpkg`.

-- Execute command `gpm remove github.com/GPMGoTest/install_test2/subpkg`, gpm finds this project in all paths in your GOPATH environment.
+- Execute command `gopm remove github.com/GPMGoTest/install_test2/subpkg`, gopm finds this project in all paths in your GOPATH environment.
 - You may notice this is not project path, it's OK because gpm knows it, and deletes directory `$GOPATH/src/github.com/GPMGoTest/install_test2/`, this command delete files in `$GOPATH/bin` and `$GOPATH/pkg` as well.
-- You can also use `gpm remove test.b` to remove all packages are included in bundle, but we don't need here because we have one more cool stuff to try.
+- You can also use `gopm remove test.b` to remove all packages are included in bundle, but we don't need here because we have one more cool stuff to try.

 ## Use check to check dependencies